Yasar786AbdulRazaq/Yasar786AbdulRazaq/README.md

 🐍 On the backend, I work with Python and FastAPI, creating robust APIs and services.

-🧠 Passionate about Generative AI, I’m currently diving into Agentic AI – learning tools like LangChain, LangGraph, CrewAI, and Autogen SDK to build intelligent, autonomous systems.
+🧠 Passionate about Generative AI, I’m currently diving into Agentic AI – learning tools like LangChain, LangGraph, CrewAI, and open AI Agent SDK, to build intelligent, autonomous systems.

 🚀 Always exploring, always building.